bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 #### `key`

 \_[`DataSource`](#buf.bufstream.config.v1alpha1.DataSource) (required)\_Specifies the key used to sign JWTs.
-For HMAC keyed hashes, the value is a sequence of opaque bytes used as a shared secret.
+For HMAC keyed hashes, the value is just a sequence of opaque bytes used as a shared secret.
 For the others (asymmetric digital signature algorithms), the value must be a PEM-encoded private key.
 The type of the key must match the configured algorithm.

 #### `expiry`